TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: Lens Modeling Procedure

 where $R = \sqrt{q_\text{L}\theta_1^2 + \theta_2^2/q_L}$, $\theta_1$ and $\theta_2$ are the angular coordinates relative to the profile center, $q_\text{L}$ is the axis ratio of the light ellipsoid, $I_\text{eff}$ is the intensity at the effective radius $R_\text{eff}$, $n$ is the Sérsic index, and $b_n$ is a constant chosen so that $R_\text{eff}$ encloses half of the total light.
 The ellipticity was parameterized in terms of its components $(e_{\text{L,1}},e_{\text{L,2}})$, from which the lens light position angle follows as

-The adopted lens light model varies slightly by system.
+The adopted lens light model varies by system.
+The baseline lens light model consists of a single elliptical S\'ersic profile.
+Additional elliptical S\'ersic components were introduced only when a single component left significant residuals in the lens galaxy light, and were retained only if they produced a clear improvement in the fit.
 For J0602-4335, we use two elliptical S\'ersic components per filter to reproduce the edge-on light distribution, consisting of a compact central component and a more extended, flattened component that captures the elongated outer light profile.
 For J1001+5027, we use one elliptical S\'ersic profile to describe the main lens galaxy and an additional elliptical S\'ersic profile to model the light from the nearby perturber in each band.
 For the remaining systems, the IR models require two elliptical S\'ersic profiles to capture both the central concentration and extended components of the lens galaxy light, while a single elliptical S\'ersic component is sufficient for each UVIS model.

 Previous studies have shown that mass-light misalignments are typically $\lesssim 10$ degrees in systems with low external shear (\citealt{treu:2009, Sluse:2012, Shajib:2019, schmidt:2023}).
 Therefore, we imposed a Gaussian prior on the alignment between the position angles of the deflector mass distribution, $\phi_{\rm mass}$, and the IR lens light, $\phi_{\rm L}$, requiring the offset $|\phi_{\rm mass} - \phi_{\rm L}|$ to follow a distribution with a standard deviation of 10 degrees, reflecting a more conservative boundary.
 In addition, the mass distribution and lens light centroids were required to be common across all three bands.